 Ideation & Intake

-California ratepayers can benefit from active ideation and development of MTIs by the MTA(s) as well as benefit from the experience and successes of MT practitioners outside of California by soliciting third parties (3Ps) for turnkey MTIs.
-Third party proposals to a solicitation will be scored according to the same criteria as an MTI that is developed through the stage-gate process.
-Depending on the maturity and existing documentation, a winning turnkey MTI proposal may be ready for deployment at full scale across the state or may require additional development.
-Should the turnkey MTI require more development, the MTA(s) will determine what stage of development the turnkey MTI idea is at and proceed with development through the remaining stages as necessary.
-The rest of this discussion addresses MTIs that require development through the stage-gate process.

 The Ideation process focuses on the intake and collection of concepts for possible MTIs prior to the start of the stage-gates.
 In this process, the MTA(s) would manage a portal where 3Ps, industry actors, or other stakeholders could submit ideas for MTIs via a standardized intake form.
 The intake form will include an initial set of self-screening questions and multiple levels of questions to determine the amount of pre-existing documentation that is available along with the level of maturity of each concept (see Appendix D).

-Any ideas originating from IOUs, including from the emerging technologies Portfolio and Codes and Standards (C&S) proposals, would also complete the intake form.
+Any ideas including from the emerging technologies Portfolio and Codes and Standards (C&S) proposals, would also complete the intake form.
 For the initial round of ideation, the portal for completed intake forms would remain open for at least one-to-two months.
+The MTA(s) will determine what stage of development the MTI idea is at and proceed with development through the remaining stages as necessary.
 Any ideas received after closure of the intake portal window would be reserved for an additional round of solicitations on an as-needed basis or on a scheduled timeframe to be determined by the MTA(s).

+It is acknowledged that the MTA(s) may need to help guide or develop MTI proposals to fully meet the MT criteria.

 Figure 1: Stage-gate Process Schematic